LT Wright is the parent of two children. She has bought and borrowed hundreds of kid's books over the years.

-- Napster - Used to be called Rhapsody.
-Offers personal radio, individual, and family accounts.
-There is also a Kids version, Napter KIDS that only plays clean music.
-Any account can be switched to a kid friendly account.
+- Napster: Napster used to be called Rhapsody and offers personal radio, individual, and family accounts.
+There is also a Kids version, Napster KIDS, that only plays clean music.
+Any account can be switched to a kid-friendly account.

-- Spotify - The most controversial but also the most popular streaming service.
+- Spotify: This is the most controversial but also the most popular streaming service.
 Spotify has a lower payout to labels and artists per stream due to its generous free plan.
-Free ad-supported listeners provide only 20% per stream what a paying Premium user provides in per-stream payouts.
+Free ad-supported listeners provide only 20% per stream of what a paying Premium user provides in per-stream payouts.
 The free ad-supported plan does come with restrictions like lower quality audio and no download feature.
 Free users can only listen to albums and playlists on shuffle.
 Premium plans are available for students, individuals, and families with six accounts.

 Popular Streaming Radio